Kilograpp/UITableView-Cache/README.md

 ### Manual importing

-Just add both files from src directory to your project.
+Just add all files from src directory to your project.

 ## Usage